kalisio/feathers-s3/README.md

 #### find (params)

-Lists some objects in a bucket according given criteria.
-See
+Lists some objects in a bucket according given criteria provided in the `params.query` object.

+Check the [ListObjectsCommandInput](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/interfaces/listobjectscommandinput.html) documentation to have the list of supported poperties.

 #### create (data, params)